savinsultan/b/src/content/blog/2026-04-28-Micro-Retirements-Job-Hugging-and-Burnout-The-New-Work-Life-Trends-Indians-Are-Googling.md

 People are searching for very different words.

 Words like **micro-retirements**, **job hugging**, and **burnout** are showing up more often in India’s work-life conversation.
-Kantar’s India in Search 2026, as reported by Business Standard, says searches for job hugging rose 2,300 percent year over year, micro-retirements rose 800 percent, and occupational burnout rose 86 percent.[web:51]
+Kantar’s India in Search 2026, as reported by Business Standard, says searches for job hugging rose 2,300 percent year over year, micro-retirements rose 800 percent, and occupational burnout rose 86 percent.

 And that tells you something important.